Recursive Models for Long-Horizon Reasoning: Related Work

 \section{Related Work}

-\textbf{Recursion in Language Modeling.}\quad Some prior work has explored the idea of recursion in language models.
-However, these approaches are limited in several ways. \textbf{First}, many methods only support shallow recursion (depth $= 1$) or context folding~\citep{sun2025scalinglonghorizonllmagent,zhang2025recursive,pan2025learning}, which we prove in \Cref{thm:rlm-simulates-sum} to be no more powerful than summarization-based single-context models. \textbf{Second}, many rely on prompting frozen models to follow recursive patterns~\citep{schroeder2025thread,prasad2024adapt,zhang2025recap}. \textbf{Third}, prior work often targets specific scenarios: arithmetic with fixed recursive patterns~\citep{lee2023recursion}, rigid Planner-Executor architectures~\citep{prasad2024adapt,zhang2025recap}, or context extension via input chunking~\citep{zhang2025recursive}.
+\paragraph{Recursion in Language Modeling.} Some prior work has explored the idea of recursion in language models.
+However, these approaches are limited in several ways. \textbf{First}, many methods only support shallow recursion (depth $= 1$) or context folding~\citep{sun2025scalinglonghorizonllmagent,zhang2025recursive,pan2025learning}, which we prove in \Cref{thm:rlm-simulates-sum} to be no more powerful than summarization-based single-context models.
+The concurrent work of \citet{zhang2025recursive} focuses on decomposing long inputs, whereas our work studies recursive organization of the reasoning process and proves why recursion depth is the key resource. \textbf{Second}, many rely on prompting frozen models to follow recursive patterns~\citep{schroeder2025thread,prasad2024adapt,zhang2025recap}. \textbf{Third}, prior work often targets specific scenarios: arithmetic with fixed recursive patterns~\citep{lee2023recursion}, rigid Planner-Executor architectures~\citep{prasad2024adapt,zhang2025recap}, or context extension via input chunking~\citep{zhang2025recursive}.
 This paper provides a general formalization of recursive models, both in its simplest form and generalized form in agentic systems.
 Our theoretical analysis highlights the critical role of recursion depth: constant-depth recursion offers no advantage over single-context models, whereas unbounded depth unlocks exponentially greater computational power.

+\paragraph{Agentic Systems and Context Management.} LLM-based agentic systems (see \citet{gao2025survey,wang2024survey} and references therein) provide a natural setting for recursion: they decompose tasks into modular subtasks handled by agents or tools, often in separate contexts.
+A related line of work studies how to keep long computations within a bounded context, including \emph{summarization} that compresses context into compact representations~\citep{yang2025pencil,yu2025memagent,zhou2025mem1,yan2025memory,wu2025resumunlockinglonghorizonsearch}, and \emph{memory augmentation} that maintains external storage for retrieval~\citep{packer2024memgptllmsoperatingsystems,chhikara2025mem0buildingproductionreadyai,suzgun2025dynamic,xu2025mem}.
+These approaches address the same pressure from long contexts, but at different levels: agentic systems provide modular control, while context-management methods compress or retrieve information inside a run.
+Formal analysis remains limited; notable exceptions are \citet{yang2025pencil,yang2025diffusion}, which focus on summarization and diffusion models respectively.